+Our top-ranked programs offered by about 100 world-class faculty members serve over 1,500 undergraduates (sophomores through seniors) and over 800 graduate on-campus and online students.
 Our computing and laboratory facilities are outstanding.
 Most of our activities are housed in what we call the ‘ECE Triangle,’ comprising three buildings: the Electrical Engineering Building (EE), the Materials and Electrical Engineering Building (MSEE), and Wang Hall.
 Faculty who work in experimental microelectronics and nanotechnology are based in the Birck Nanotechnology Center in Discovery Park, at whose heart is a 25,000 sq. ft. class 1-10-100 nanofabrication cleanroom (Scifres Nanofabrication Laboratory).